You want smart political talk without the meltdowns?

 And they're like, oh, we think this is greatly working.

-This is this shows the system's working.
+This shows the system's working.

-I think a lot of Americans will say, wait a second, an FBI agent can't criminally drive drunk and and still keep a shield.
+I think a lot of Americans will say, wait a second, an FBI agent can't criminally drive drunk and still keep a shield.

 We don't think that's the right way.

-He said he made these uh public because he believes in transparency, and one of the things he thinks you're seeing in the FBI is a trend line.
+And one of the things he thinks you're seeing in the FBI is a trend line.

-There is a new generation of FBI agents that he says have a sense of entitlement, meaning the only reason they got into the agency was to get the gold badge and the gun, but they're not really adherent to what they learned in the uh Academy, what they learned in the the rule book, and there is sort of a cultural moret gap inside the FBI with the new generation of agents and leaders.
+There is a new generation of FBI agents that he says had a sense of entitlement, meaning the only reason they got into the agency was to get the gold badge and the gun, but they're not really adherent to what they learned in the academy, what they learned in the rule book.

 He's really concerned about it.